 Albert Burrage was an attorney and former president of several local gas lighting companies.
 In 1898, became interested in copper mining and was one of the original organizers of the Amalgamated Copper Company, which later became the Chile Copper Company.
 He also was owner of several chemical companies through the Drugs and Dyestuffs Corporation of New York.

-In October of 1990, 314 Commonwealth was purchased from the Boston Evening Medical Center, Inc., by the Boston Back Bay Board & Care LP of Ocean View, New Jersey.
+On October 20, 1990, 314 Commonwealth was purchased from the Boston Evening Medical Center, Inc. (formerly the Boston Evening Clinic and Hospital) by the Boston Back Bay Board & Care LP of Ocean View, New Jersey.
 In March of 1989, prior to finalizing the purchase, it applied for (and subsequently received) permission to convert the property into a nursing home and elder care facility, called Burrage House.

 Below is a panoramic view of the corner of Commonwealth and Hereford ca. 1903, looking southwest, with 314 Commonwealth in the foreground; image by E. Chickering & Co., provided courtesy of the Library of Congress.